storybookjs/react-native/docs/src/pages/presets/writing-presets/index.md

 - `webpackFinal` is applied to the preview config after all user presets have been applied
 - `webpackManager` is applied to the manager config

-### Addons
+### Manager entries

-The addon config `addons` allows you to add addons to Storybook from within a preset.
+The addon config `managerEntries` allows you to add addons to Storybook from within a preset.
 For addons that require custom webpack/babel configuration, it is easier to install the preset, and it will take care of everything.

 For example, the Storysource preset contains the following code: